 Regeneration & Aboriginal Reconciliation

-No city trip is complete without exploring its many and sometimes juxtaposed neighbourhoods, which is always my highlight – the subcultures that exist within an urban spree.
-Locals will eagerly throw out their favourite places and things to do in Perth, of which Fremantle and Leederville top the list, and maps are readily available for individual areas that are eager to show off their cafes and restaurants, boutiques and artistic murals and outlets.
+Locals will eagerly share their favourite places and tell you what to do in Perth, with Fremantle and Leederville topping the list.
+Maps are readily available for individual areas, eager to show off their cafes, restaurants, boutiques, and artistic murals and outlets.

 One of the main things to do in Perth is to witness its heritage in reconstruction.

-Perth’s State Buildings, in particular, is the former government holdings once known as the Lands, Titles and Treasury buildings.
-After hefty investment for the regeneration of these 140-year-old icons, they were lovingly restored as repurposed spaces for public use.
-What could have been lost has been put to good use, with boutique hotels, restaurants, bars, cafes, independent coffee shops and retail outlets where you can shop local from master chocolatiers to clothing designers.
+Perth’s State Buildings, in particular, are the former government holdings once known as the Lands, Titles and Treasury buildings.
+After a hefty investment for the regeneration of these 140-year-old icons, they were lovingly restored as repurposed spaces for public use.

-Elizabeth Quay is a 2.6 billion dollar waterfront development project with the aim of creating a huge outdoor space to reconnect the city with Swan River.
-This includes a huge promenade and the development of open squares.
-It will complement the 400 hectare Kings Park and Botanic Garden overlooking the city classed as one of the world’s largest inner-city gardens.
-Like the garden, of which two-thirds are preserved as national bushland with native trails, Elizabeth Quay marks an import step towards the reconciliation of Aboriginal native rights of the Nyungar people.
+It will complement the 400-hectare Kings Park and Botanic Garden, which overlooks the city and is classified as one of the world’s largest inner-city gardens.
+Like the garden, of which two-thirds are preserved as national bushland with native trails, Elizabeth Quay marks an important step towards the reconciliation of Aboriginal native rights of the Nyungar people.

-Walter from Go Cultural Tours – a descendant of several Aboriginal tribal clans of the southwest region of Western Australia – provided a first-hand Aboriginal perspective into the traditional owners of this land.
-This Aboriginal tour in Perth starts with a traditional welcome of the land of the Whadjuk people and stories of ancient Nyungar life where you learn that the and the city’s major roads and highways cover old hunting grounds, lakes and sacred sites that have existed for over 50,000 years.
+This Aboriginal tour in Perth begins with a traditional welcome to the land of the Whadjuk people and stories of ancient Nyungar life, where you learn that the city’s major roads and highways pass over old hunting grounds, lakes, and sacred sites that have existed for over 50,000 years.

 It’s important to remember that Perth is not as new as one might like to think and to pay respect to the sacred land upon which you and the city stand.